nialldeacon/exoplanetgifmaker/README.md

 neptune voyager 2 NASA/JPL
 jupiter NASA, ESA, A. Simon (Goddard Space Flight Center) and M.H.
 Wong (University of California, Berkeley)

-I used the HindVadodara-Bold font, you can download this font or change it to something you prefer by editing the font_loc string
+I used the HindVadodara-Bold font, you can download this font or change it to something you prefer by editing the font_loc string.
+If you do change the font you will need to move the positions of the 'E' subscripts by hand

 I converted from the animated GIF to MPEG using ffmpeg -i test.gif -r 20 -movflags faststart -pix_fmt yuv420p -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.mp4